bbauska/W3Cx-3of5/README.md

 ```

 <p>
-2. Full screen video with CSS effects
+2. Full screen video with CSS effects.

 This time the video is zoomed in so that it's much bigger than the browser's window.
 When we resize the browser, the part of the video that is visible adapts itself.
 It's not "real resize" of the video.
-Try this [example and read the explanation in this article by Dudley Storey](https://thenewcode.com/777/Create-Fullscreen-HTML5-Page-Background-Video).
+Try this <a href="https://thenewcode.com/777/Create-Fullscreen-HTML5-Page-Background-Video">example and read the explanation in this article by Dudley Storey</a>.
 </p>

 <h4>HTML code:</h4>

 ```